k8-proxy/aws-jmeter-test-engine/README.md

 ## Introduction
-The AWS Performance Test Execution Framework is a custom built auto scalable solution that uses generated EC2 instances with a JMeter test module to simulate user traffic to the ICAP server
+The AWS Performance Test Execution Framework is a custom built auto scalable solution that uses generated EC2 instances with a JMeter test module to simulate user traffic to the ICAP server.

 Overall, logical structure looks like this: